domsinclair/art/2023-05-16-artoflogging.md

 In essence what ILogger brings to the table is both a way to make use of some extensive logging capabilities that Microsoft has itself already baked into .Net but it rather neatly opens to door for you, the developer, to then substitute a logging Framework of your own choice to provide logging, opening up the possibility of logging to a range of different places and also creating structured logs.

-> <span style="color:yellow">It should be noted that Microsoft's ILogger does itself provide structured logging but in reality providers like [Serilog](https://serilog.net/) tend to do it a litter more comprehensively.<span>
+> <span style="color:red">It should be noted that Microsoft's ILogger does itself provide structured logging but in reality providers like [Serilog](https://serilog.net/) tend to do it a litter more comprehensively.<span>

 Using `Ilogger` will require a reference to it in every single class that we want to log.
 There are basically two ways of doing this.